Skip to content

 // Select "Animator Command" from the class picker

-Each action performs one operation on the resolved Animator (they implement IAnimatorAction internally):
+Each operation performs one action on the resolved Animator (they implement IAnimatorOperation internally):

 Set Trigger Fires a trigger parameter (one-shot signal) triggerName